francescoo22/masters-thesis/chapters/2-Background.typ

 The Viper intermediate language is an object-oriented, sequential programming language.
 Despite being designed as an intermediary language, Viper offers high-level features that are beneficial in manually expressing verification issues, along with potent low-level features useful for automatic encoding of source languages.

 In Viper, methods can be seen as an abstraction over an operation sequence, which may involve executing an unlimited number of statements.
-The caller of a method observes its behaviour solely through the method's signature and its preconditions and postconditions.
-This allows Viper to perform a method-modular verifcation, avoiding all the complexities associated with interprocedural analysis.
+The caller of a method observes its behavior solely through the method's signature and its preconditions and postconditions.
+This allows Viper to perform a method-modular verification, avoiding all the complexities associated with interprocedural analysis.

 #figure(
   caption: "Viper method example",